fetchai/carpark_agent/README.md

 ### Running the car-park agent on a Mac
 Since you have all the code installed on the Mac, you can also run the car-park agent itself.
 It will use the Mac's built in camera and so will most likely be looking at you rather than at a car-parking space.
 However, I have found that the Mac is a much easier environment to develop the code in before then transferring it to the Raspberry Pi.
 If you hold up a photo of a car-park you can test that the detection algorithms are working correctly.

+To do this, you will need to download the object detection datafile:

+    ./car_detection/weights/download_weights.sh

 To configure and run the agent on the mac, simply follow the instructions for the Raspberry Pi above entitled "Configuring the car-park agent" (ignoring the first line about opening up VNC Viewer and connecting to the Raspberry Pi)

 ## 4b.
 Installing the client software on Windows
 The client agent (which can request data) can also be run on Windows.
 However, you cannot at present run the car park agent (which detects cars in a camera image) on Windows.
 This is due to some difficulties I have had getting the TensorFlow libraries running.
 These instructions have been tested on Windows 10.